igncp/blueprints/projects/rime/librime.md

 ## Misc

 - The api provides the `RIME_REGISTER_CUSTOM_MODULE` macro, which is also used internally in the `levers` module
+    - It also provides the `RIME_REGISTER_MODULE` macro which dynamically calls the initialize static function for the module (e.g. `gears`)
 - In `librime/tools/rime_deployer.cc` there is a comment that describes three directories: `user_data_dir` (the one in `~/.config`), `shared_data_dir` (the one in `/usr/share`) and others
 - The file `librime/tools/rime_deployer.cc` is the definition for the `rime_deployer` command
 - Dependencies: